ess-dmsc/yuos_query/README.md

 **All these "integration tests" should be run before submitting code and semi-regularly to check that the real server's API hasn't changed.**

-**Jenkins will run the tests against the real system automatically for pull requests**
+**Jenkins will run the tests against the real system automatically for pull requests.**

+**Jenkins will also run the tests on main daily, so if there are breaking any API changes we will know about it.**

 ## Example usage